ds2-lab/LambdaFS-Benchmarking/README.md

 For documentation concerning how to reproduce the experiments used in the ASPLOS'23 paper, please refer to the documentation contained within the `./documentation/asplos23_experiments.md` file.

+## Plots

+The scripts used to generate the plots found in the ASPLOS'23 paper are located within the `./plots` directory.

+The scripts with `_yaml` in their name are the most up-to-date.
+They expect a `.YAML` file specifying each of the inputs for each of the different file systems.
+We provide some sample `.YAML` configuration files in the `./plots/sample_yaml_configs/` directory.

 # Associated Publications

 This software was used to evaluate both λFS and HopsFS for the paper, *λFS: A Scalable and Elastic Distributed File System Metadata Service using Serverless Functions*.
 This paper can be found [here](https://arxiv.org/abs/2306.11877) and is set to appear in the proceedings of ASPLOS'23.